How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 generate_config "./config/$ENVIRONMENT.conf"

-According to the Linux Administration Handbook, this heredoc approach is more efficient than using multiple echo statements.
-I’ve used this pattern to generate everything from Nginx configurations to database initialization scripts.
+This heredoc approach is more efficient than using multiple echo statements.
+The same pattern works well for generating everything from Nginx configurations to database initialization scripts.

 For more complex templates, you can use sed with a template file: